linera-io/linera-protocol/linera-views/README.md

 * `clear` for clearing the view, in other words for reverting it to its default state.
 * `flush` for persisting the changes to storage.
 * `delete` for deleting the changes from the database.

-The following views implement the `View` trait:
-* `RegisterView` implements the storing of a single data.
-* `LogView` implements a log, which is a list of entries that can be expanded.
-* `QueueView` implements a queue, which is a list of entries that can be expanded and reduced.
-* `MapView` implements a map with keys and values.
-* `SetView` implements a set with keys.
-* `CollectionView` implements a map whose values are views themselves.
-* `ReentrantCollectionView` implements a map for which different keys can be accessed independently.
-* `ViewContainer<C>` implements a `KeyValueStore` and is used internally.

-The `LogView` can be seen as an analog of `VecDeque` while `MapView` is an analog of `BTreeMap`.

 <!-- cargo-rdme end -->